Moving From NYC to Chicago: Movers, Costs, and Benefits

 3. Packing

 Yes, you can save money by packing by yourself, also.
 But this is one of those moments where shelling out a little now can save you a real headache later.
-Not only is professional packing much more convenient, it’s also an important prerequisite in case you need…
+Not only is professional packing much more convenient, but it’s also an important prerequisite in case you need…

 4. Insurance